Can test subjects take too much Melanotan? That's the question on the minds of researchers considering experimenting with this reference material.

 Buy Melanotan 1 from our #1 recommended vendor...

-Melanotan is a peptide—a short chain of amino acids.
+Melanotan is a synthetic peptide – a short chain of amino acids.
 Peptides are like proteins but smaller.
-They work as chemical signalers in your body and are an important way that your body regulates itself.
+They work as chemical signalers in the body and help the body regulate itself.

-Melanotan is a synthetic peptide, which means that it's made in a lab.
-It's created to be chemically similar in structure to one of your body's own naturally made alpha-melanocyte-stimulating hormone (α-MSH) .
-The α-MSH peptide binds to your body's melanocortin receptors.
+Melanotan was created to be chemically similar in structure to the naturally occurring hormone alpha-melanocyte-stimulating hormone (α-MSH) , which binds to your body's melanocortin receptors.

-There are 5 melanocortin receptors, and each has a different function .
+There are a total of five different melanocortin receptors, and each has a different function .
 MC-1 is involved in darkening hair and skin, which is the main effect of Melanotan injections.
 But the other receptors are important too: MC-3 is involved in the regulation of appetite and fat burning, and MC-4 is involved in the regulation of sexual function.
-So that's why some of the effects of Melanotan include fat burning and increased libido [1, 2].
+That's why some of the effects of Melanotan include fat burning and increased libido [1, 2].

-When Melanotan binds to the MC-1 receptor, it stimulates your body to increase the production of melanin, the substance in your skin that gives it its pigment.
-Increasing melanin makes it easier for your body to tan, protects you from sun damage, and reduces the risk of skin cancer [3, 4].
+When Melanotan binds to the MC-1 receptor, it stimulates the body to increase the production of melanin, the substance in the skin that gives it its pigment.
+Increasing melanin makes it easier for the body to tan, protects skin cells from sun damage, and reduces the risk of skin cancer [3, 4].

 There are two different types of Melanotan: Melanotan 1 and Melanotan 2.
-These are also called Melanotan I and Melanotan II, as well as MT-1 and MT-2, respectively.
+These are also referred to as Melanotan I and Melanotan II, or MT-1 and MT-2, respectively.

 Benefits of Melanotan